single-cell-data/SOMA/abstract_specification.md

 In this document, the term `dataframe` implies something akin to an Arrow `Table` (or `RecordBatch`), R `data.frame` or Python `pandas.DataFrame`, where:

-- multiple columns may exist, each with a string column name
+- multiple columns may exist, each with a string column name.
-- all columns are individually typed and contain simple data types (e.g., `int64`)
+- all columns are individually typed and contain simple data types (e.g., `int64`).
-- all columns are of equal length
+- all columns are of equal length.
 - rows are addressed by one or more dataframe columns.

 All SOMA data objects are named with URIs.